 The AADA believes the introduction of automated passenger vehicles promises to be of potentially great benefit to consumers in terms of greater safety, economy and convenience.
 The Australian government should support the testing and introduction of such vehicles through appropriate infrastructure spending, the standardisation of road signage and other regulatory changes.
-It should also encourage their uptake by the buying public through a reshaping of the Automotive Taxation System towards usage-based payment.
+It should also encourage their uptake by the buying public through a review of the complete Automotive Taxation System.

 New car Dealers will likely have an important educational role, as the primary interface between the consumer and their new automated vehicles.
 The AADA will continue to work with Austroads and other bodies to ensure the development of consistent approaches and support for this role.